Physics-Based Generative Adversarial Models for Image Restoration and Beyond: Related Work

-{\flushleft \bf{Image deraining.}} For the image deraining, conventional algorithms are usually based on the statistical properties of rainy streaks~\cite{sparse/coding/deraing/tip12,jihui/iccv15,derain/iccv/ChenH13,liyu/derain/cvpr16}.
-Recently, Eigen et al.~\cite{Eigen/derain} develop a neural network to remove rain/dirt.
-Motivated by the success of the ResNet~\cite{ResNet/CVPR16}, Fu et al.~\cite{derain/cvpr17/fu} develop a deep detail network for image deraining.
-In~\cite{derain/gan}, Zhang et al. develop an improved GAN method by introducing a perceptual loss function~\cite{Perceptual/Loss}.
-Yang et al. ~\cite{Yang_2017_CVPR} develop a multi-task network for rain detection and removal.
-These deep learning-based methods do not consider the physical formation model and are based on end-to-end trainable networks, which do not effectively solve the deraining problem (Figure~\ref{fig:teaser}(b)).
+{\flushleft \bf{Image deraining.}} For the image deraining, conventional algorithms are usually developed based on the statistical properties of rainy streaks~\cite{sparse/coding/deraing/tip12,jihui/iccv15,derain/iccv/ChenH13,liyu/derain/cvpr16}.
+Recently, Eigen et al.~\cite{Eigen/derain} develop a neural network to remove rain/dirt in images.
+Motivated by the success of the ResNet~\cite{ResNet/CVPR16}, Fu et al.~\cite{derain/cvpr17/fu} develop a deep network for image deraining.
+On the other hand, Zhang et al. develop a GAN-based method~\cite{derain/gan} with a perceptual loss function~\cite{Perceptual/Loss} and Yang et al.~\cite{Yang_2017_CVPR} develop a multi-task network for rain detection and removal.
+As the physical formation model is not considered, these deep models do not effectively solve the deraining problem (see Figure~\ref{fig:teaser}(b)).

-{\flushleft \bf{Image super-resolution and other problems.}} Super-resolution has achieved significant progress due to the use of deep learning~\cite{SRCNN/eccv14,VDSR/cvpr16,SRGAN,EnhanceNet}.
+{\flushleft \bf{Image super-resolution and low-level vision tasks.}} Significant progress has been made in super-resolution due to the use of deep network models~\cite{SRCNN/eccv14,VDSR/cvpr16,SRGAN,EnhanceNet}.
 In~\cite{SRCNN/eccv14}, Dong et al. develop an end-to-end trainable network for super-resolution (SRCNN).
-As SRCNN is less effective in the detail estimation, Kim et al.~\cite{VDSR/cvpr16} propose the residual learning algorithm based on a deeper network.
+As the SRCNN algorithm is less effective in restoring image details, Kim et al.~\cite{VDSR/cvpr16} propose a deeper network with residual learning.
 To generate more realistic images, Ledig et al.~\cite{SRGAN} develop a GAN for image super-resolution.
-In addition, the deep learning method has been applied to other low-level vision problems, such as image filtering~\cite{deepfilter/icml15,rnnfilter/eccv16} and image denoising~\cite{dong/artifacts/iccv15,denoising/deep/learning/nips08,denoising/deep/learning/nips12}.
-Different from these methods, we propose a GAN-based method under the constraint of the physics model to solve image restoration and related low-level vision problems.
+In addition, the deep learning methods have been applied to other low-level vision problems, such as image filtering~\cite{deepfilter/icml15,rnnfilter/eccv16} and image denoising~\cite{dong/artifacts/iccv15,denoising/deep/learning/nips08,denoising/deep/learning/nips12}.
+Different from these approaches, we propose a GAN-based method constrained by the physics model for image restoration and low-level vision problems.

-{\flushleft \bf{Generative adversarial networks. }} Goodfellow et al.~\cite{GAN} propose the GAN framework to generate realistic-looking images from random noise.
-Motivated by this framework, lots of methods including methodology and applications~\cite{CycleGAN2017,DiscoGAN,dualGAN,pixel/to/pixel,LSGAN} have been proposed.
-Recently, the GAN framework has also been applied to some low-level vision problems~\cite{derain/gan,SRGAN,DeblurGAN,gan/map,Xu_2017_ICCV}.
-Different from these methods, we propose an efficient physics model constrained learning algorithm to improve the GAN framework to solve image deblurring, image dehazing, and related tasks.